-- Regular dialogue with marketing partners and partner organisations/agencies.

-- Rigorous cost management

-- Monthly Revenue / Expense forecasting

-- Project Planning budget methods enabling return on investment analysis
+Mitigation measures we employ:

+- Regular dialogue with marketing partners and partner organisations/ agencies. - Rigorous cost management - Monthly Revenue / Expense forecasting - Budgets for each operational area are written on a per project basis enabling return on investment analysis to be carried out to determine the effectiveness of individual actions within the annual activities of the Trust.

-Private sector partnerships
+3.6.1.3 Private sector partnerships

-3.6.3 The Trust has well established funding partnerships with a range of private sector operators.
+The Trust has well established funding partnerships with a range of private sector operators.
 This enables a far higher level of marketing activity than could be sustained by Council funding alone.
 This demands a high level of commercial accountability in addition to demonstrating the broader economic returns to Council.
+An example of this commercial accountability would be when a partner in a particular programme is provided with a breakdown of the activities carried out be the Trust that have assisted that individual partnership.
+This might take the form of, for example, a lead generation report to a convention bureau partner.

 The loss of private sector partnership funding is a risk.
 A significant share of revenue is derived from this source.
 External influences outside the Trust's control can result in a change of direction for some private sector partners, as can changes in key personnel thus reducing funding for Positively Wellington Tourism marketing activity.
+Strategic development of partnerships means that the Trust now benefits from partnerships with around eighty commercial organisations.
+These partnerships ensure that the Trust is working for the development of Wellington as a destination whilst working with the commercial realities of the visitor industry.

-- Close and proactive partnership management - Developing relationships that are more than "one deep" with partner organisations - Ensuring campaigns and programmes remain relevant to private sector partners and deliver commercial returns - Continuing to innovate with our marketing programmes and provide independent tracking measures with commercial return (e.g. Book-It)
+• Close and proactive partnership management

+- Developing relationships that are more than "one deep" with partner organisations - Ensuring campaigns and programmes remain relevant to private sector partners and deliver commercial returns - Continuing to innovate with our marketing programmes and provide independent tracking measures with commercial return (e.g. Book-It)

-Funding for the future
+3.6.1.4 Funding for the future

-3.6.4 To ensure that the Trust is able to meet its Council and partner commitments, the Trust undertook a comprehensive review of all marketing activities and cost centres in 2007/08.
+To ensure that the Trust is able to meet its Council and partner commitments, the Trust undertook a comprehensive review of all marketing activities and cost centres in 2007/08.